Student travel insurance deals

 As you might have guessed, single cover will insure you for just one trip (normally up to around 31 days).
 Annual cover will insure you for every holiday you take over the next year.

-Price-wise, if you plan to go abroad more than once in the year, it'll probably be worth taking out annual cover.
+Price-wise, if you plan to go abroad more than once a year, it'll probably be worth taking out annual cover.
 It's often around the same price as two single-trip policies anyway.

 Where to buy travel insurance